Skip to main content

 private sfxVolume: number = 0.8;

-updateMusicVolume(volume: number): void {
+async updateMusicVolume(volume: number): Promise<void> {

 this.musicVolume = volume;

-setChannelVolume(0, volume); // Music channel
+await setChannelVolume(0, volume); // Music channel

 }

-updateSFXVolume(volume: number): void {
+async updateSFXVolume(volume: number): Promise<void> {

 this.sfxVolume = volume;

-setChannelVolume(1, volume); // SFX channel
+await setChannelVolume(1, volume); // SFX channel

 }

-muteAllAudio(): void {
+async muteAllAudio(): Promise<void> {

-setChannelVolume(0, 0); // Mute music
+await setChannelVolume(0, 0); // Mute music

-setChannelVolume(1, 0); // Mute SFX
+await setChannelVolume(1, 0); // Mute SFX

 }

-restoreVolumes(): void {
+async restoreVolumes(): Promise<void> {

-setChannelVolume(0, this.musicVolume);
+await setChannelVolume(0, this.musicVolume);

-setChannelVolume(1, this.sfxVolume);
+await setChannelVolume(1, this.sfxVolume);

 }